Sallie Mae is constantly evaluating and improving its systems and processes to protect our customers.

 Asking for money upfront is a clear sign of a scam.
 If you are asked to pay upfront fees or are requested to sign a third-party authorization form to negotiate on your behalf, it’s probably a scam.
 Be wary of any recommendation to stop making payments while they “negotiate” a deal.
 Stopping payments will likely result in delinquency, default, and can harm your credit.

-If you get a phone call about debt relief, it’s likely a scam.
-Also, be wary of links sent through text and suspicious emails.
+- Be wary of links sent through text and email.
 Look for obvious spelling or grammar errors and check the email address of the sender.
-Check out these additional tips for safeguarding your identity and protecting your privacy.

 Be suspicious of requests for payment outside of authorized payment channels.